ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 - and from the message body - which depends on `Transfer-Encoding` and whatever tranformations the intermediaries may apply.

-The following examples shows how representation metadata, payload tranformations and method impacts on the message and payload body.
+The following examples show how representation metadata, payload tranformations and method impacts on the message and payload body.

 Here is a gzip-compressed json object